 Their mother, Tiffani*, had a traumatic childhood and has always strived to keep her own children from experiencing the same.
 She takes medication to help address her mental health.
 She was raised, in part, by an older cousin, with whom Tiffani and her children lived.

 Due to events from her childhood, certain times of year trigger Tiffani’s trauma.
 During one such difficult period, Tiffani fell behind on her medication.
-Disoriented, she packed her sons into the car and drove around for hours until the car ran out of gas.
+Disoriented, she began acting erratically.

-This incident was reported by a bystander, and an emergency shelter hearing was held to determine whether the children should be placed in the foster care system.
+After a bystander reported her strange behavior, an emergency shelter hearing was held to determine whether the children should be placed in the foster care system.

 Tiffani told the court that she was not in the right state of mind to take care of her children properly and asked that the children be formally placed with her cousin.
 KidsVoice recognized the tight-knit nature of the family and that staying with the cousin was in the children’s best interest.
 With support from KidsVoice, the placement was approved.

 KidsVoice also advocated for visitations to be at the cousin’s discretion so the children could see their mother frequently.
 Meanwhile, Tiffani moved in with a different relative to start a new mental health treatment program.

 In addition to checking in on the children, KidsVoice remained in close contact with Tiffani’s lawyer over the next few months.
 Her mental health treatment was going extremely well, and KidsVoice and Tiffani’s lawyer, along with Tiffani’s cousin and the county caseworker, began to plan for reunification.